 Whether you want to pursue a degree on a full-time or part-time basis to fit your schedule, the College of Continuing and Professional Studies has interdisciplinary, applied, and professional degrees designed with you in mind.
 We offer many evening and online courses to help you complete your degree.

 Improve your skills and knowledge of the construction process from conceptual development through final construction.
+Choose one of four focus areas: Facility Management, Commercial Construction, Residential Construction, or Highway Heavy and Civil Works.

 Become a leader in a growing industry with a degree that prepares you to shape and manage health care policies, services, and delivery.